 South Placer Fire District has been an ambulance transport provider since 1962; EMS is delivered to the community at the highest level possible within the Districts exclusive operating area providing for a seamless fire based advanced life support response on the engine and the ambulance.
-The Districts has both an automatic aid agreement and a mutual aid agreement with American Medical Response (AMR) to cover each other’s areas in times of increased call activity.
+The District has both an automatic aid agreement and a mutual aid agreement with American Medical Response (AMR) to cover each other’s areas in times of increased call activity.
 This agreement has been beneficial to both agencies and the District values this cooperative working relationship.

 The District provides American Heart Association certified CPR classes.
 The CPR classes provide basic CPR instruction.
 All instructors are certified by the American Heart Association.
 Heartsaver, Professional Rescuer, and Hands Only lay person CPR classes are taught to the public by our trained instructors.